dylan-lang/opendylan/documentation/source/proposals/dep-0012-string-literals.rst

 adhere to the rule that consecutive string literals separated by only whitespace are automatically concatenated.

-Because Dylan's quoted symbol syntax (also known as "unique string" syntax) is just `#` followed by any standard string, we also allow ``#"""`` to indicate a multi-line quoted symbol, to be consistent.
+Because Dylan's quoted symbol syntax (also known as "unique string" syntax) is just ``#`` followed by any standard string, we also allow ``#"""`` to indicate a multi-line quoted symbol.
 No new syntax is provided to create "raw" quoted symbols, i.e., quoted symbols without escape processing.

 The Rectangle Rule
 ------------------